regundoo/CarND-Behavioral-Cloning-P3/README.md

 However, the model is slightly addopted.
 * A crop of the image is added.
 Since we know that we do not need the top of the images for training.
 This could confuse the model
 * The size of the images is reshaped to 66x200
-* The images are normalized
+* The Images are normalized

 ## Model Architecture